TurBoss/blt/doc/treeview.rst

-*pathName* **column cget** *columnName* *option* Returns the current value of a column configuration option for *columnName*.  *ColumnName* is the name of column in the widget that corresponds to a data field in the tree.  *Option* may have any of the values accepted by the **column configure** operation described below.
+*pathName* **column cget** *columnName* *option* Returns the current value of a column configuration option for *columnName*.  *ColumnName* is the name of column in the widget that corresponds to a variable in the tree.  *Option* may have any of the values accepted by the **column configure** operation described below.

 *pathName* **column configure** *columnName* ?\ *option*\ ? ?\ *value*\ ? ?\ *option* *value* ... ?
-  Query or modify the configuration options of the column designated by *columnName*. *ColumnName* is the name of the column in the widget that corresponds to a data field in the tree.
+  Query or modify the configuration options of the column designated by *columnName*. *ColumnName* is the name of the column in the widget that corresponds to a variable in the tree.
 If no *option* is specified, returns a list describing all of the available options for *pathName* (see **Tk_ConfigureInfo** for information on the format of this list).
   If *option* is specified with no *value*, then the command returns a list